FredXu/resume/README.md

  - Work Experience: 10 years

 ## Summary
-- 2+ years project management experience and well recognized for strong leadership
+- 2+ years project management experience and well-recognized for strong leadership
 - 10 years experience in software development and architecture designing
 - Rich experienced in communicating with the creative team and cross-regions team
 - Rich experienced in front and back end development